Looking for a bit of retroactive jealousy help?

 Since 2013, my work has helped hundreds of thousands of men and women from over 180 countries overcome retroactive jealousy, and enjoy happier, healthier lives and relationships.

-I’ve been featured on some of the most popular self-improvement podcasts including The Art of Charm, ManTalks, Knowledge for Men, and more.
-My work has also appeared in the Huffington Post, Huffpost Live, and many other podcasts and publications.
+My work has been featured in BBC News, The Huffington Post, Huffpost Live, The Sun, and many other publications.
+I’ve been interviewed on some of the most popular self-improvement podcasts including The Art of Charm, ManTalks, Knowledge for Men, and more.

 I’m passionate about helping people overcome jealousy and obsessive thinking in their relationships, and leading happier, more peaceful lives.

 On this page, you’ll find my answers to the most frequently asked questions I’ve received since I launched this site back in 2013.